 It is important to remember that absence adversely affects your child’s performance in school.

 Students that miss school due to vacation plans are responsible for completing any work that they miss.
 Students must meet witheach of their instructors upon returning to school to find out what they have missed.

 Enrichment activities will be planned and scheduled throughout the school year.
 Field trips will be planned and announced well in advance.
 I will ask for parent helpers on both field trip days and special in-school enrichment projects.
 Guest speakers and other forms of enrichment will enhance our curriculum this school year.

 In order for students to fulfill their potential, they must have a classroom environment in which they can learn and we can teach.
 I emphasize four general rules in sixth grade to guide student behavior:

-A weekly class newsletter will be uploaded onto our class website Friday afternoons informing parents of sixth grade news including academics, class projects and upcoming events.
+A weekly class letter will be uploaded onto our class website informing parents of sixth grade news including academics, class projects and upcoming events.

 Parent's Page >